 - Scammers seeking to acquire funds through fraudulent methods could potentially utilize the money to fund illicit criminal or terrorist activity.

-Experiential Learning & Career Management’s Handshake career management platform offers students access to approved and verified employers.
-ELCM does not release your personal information to employers.
+The Career Center’s Handshake career management platform offers students access to approved and verified employers.
+The Career Center does not release your personal information to employers.
 Once you have activated your Handshake profile you may choose to make your profile public (visible to employers and other students on Handshake) or keep it private.
 If you make your profile public, approved employer representatives can message you in Handshake (see How to Change Your Student Profile Privacy Setting.)

 If you are using external (non-Handshake) job posting websites to search for employment, you must be vigilant in researching and verifying posted positions and contacts.
 Remember that scammers can find a variety of personal contact information on the web by compromising email accounts.
 As a result, it is possible that you could receive an unsolicited phishing email, text message, or phone call from a fraudulent contact regarding an alleged employment opportunity.